magento/devdocs/guides/v2.0/migration/migration-plan.md

 ## {{page.menu_title}}
 {:.no_toc}

-To migrate faster and avoid issues, you need to thourougly plan and test your migration.
+To migrate successfully and avoid issues, you need to thourougly plan and test your migration.
 We hope the guidelines below will help.

 * TOC
 {:toc}